 - 6 Tbsp unsalted butter, melted

-1 Put the bacon fat in a 9 or 10-inch cast iron skillet and put the skillet into the oven.
+1 Preheat pan with bacon drippings: Put the bacon drippings in a 9 or 10-inch cast iron skillet and put the skillet into the oven.
 Then preheat the oven to 400° with the skillet inside.
 (If you don't have an iron skillet, you can use an uncovered Dutch oven or a metal cake pan.)

-2 Whisk together all the dry ingredients in a large bowl.
-In another bowl, beat the egg and buttermilk until combined, then mix that into the bowl of dry ingredients.
+2 Make the batter: Whisk together all the dry ingredients (cornmeal, baking soda, salt, sugar if using) in a large bowl.
+In another bowl, beat the egg (if using) and buttermilk until combined, then mix that into the bowl of dry ingredients.
 Stir in the melted butter.

-4 Let the bread rest for 10-30 minutes in the skillet before cutting it into wedges and serving.
+4 Rest bread in skillet, then serve: Let the bread rest for 10-30 minutes in the skillet before cutting it into wedges and serving.

 To avoid burning your hand because you've forgotten the pan is hot, I recommend placing a pot holder on the pan's handle while the cornbread is resting, or cooling the handle down a bit with an ice cube.